Topics we will cover in this section:

 Part A (Hospital) Costs

-Following are the costs of Medicare Part A for 2020.
+The following are the costs of Medicare Part A for 2021.

 Note: If you don’t enroll in Part A when you are first eligible, you may have to pay 10% more on your monthly premium for twice the number of years you could have had Part A coverage, but didn’t sign up.
 Be sure to enroll in Part A when you are first eligible to avoid this penalty.

-The Part A deductible for 2020 is $1,408 (up from $1,364 in 2019) and applies to each benefit period rather than calendar year, but many enrollees have supplemental coverage such as Medigap that pays for this deductible.
+The Part A deductible for 2021 is $1,484 (up from $1,408 in 2020) and applies to each benefit period rather than a calendar year, but many enrollees have supplemental coverage such as Medigap that pays for this deductible.
 A benefit period in Part A begins the day you’re admitted into the hospital and ends when you haven’t had any inpatient hospital or skilled nursing facility care for 60 days in a row.

 - Coinsurance for Hospital Stays